univec-ai/postvec/web/docs/reference/sql.md

 | Revoked from PUBLIC | `embed`, `convert`, `refresh_models` |

-`USAGE` on schema `postvec` and a column-scoped `INSERT (registry_id, pk_value)` on `postvec.jobs` are PUBLIC on purpose — they make non-owner DML on an enabled table work.
-Do not revoke them.
+`USAGE` on schema `postvec` and a column-scoped `INSERT (registry_id, pk_value)` on `postvec.jobs` are required for non-owner DML on enabled tables and must remain in place.

 The worker connects as the bootstrap superuser and **bypasses RLS**.